Rep. James Bridenstine nominated as NASA Administrator

 Until the Senate confirms Bridenstine, a process that could take several months, Lightfoot will remain as acting NASA administrator.
 He is currently the longest serving acting administrator at 224 days as of Sept.
 1.

 Additionally, the Trump administration still needs to nominate a deputy NASA administrator.
-Currently Lesa Roe is serving as acting deputy, but according to Space News, she is expected to leave the agency in the coming weeks.
+Currently, Lesa Roe is serving as acting deputy; however, according to Space News, she is expected to leave the agency in the coming weeks.
 She was named as the sole finalist to become the next chancellor of the University of North Texas.

 Derek Richardson